ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 - Win detection to declare a winner or a tie.
 - A lot of color animation.

+## Upcoming Feature
+- I am working on to make it into two options.
+- First will be play against computer.
+- And the second the the existing multiplayer.

 ## How to Play
 1. Open the `index.html` file in your web browser.
 2. Player X starts the game by clicking on an empty square.